Notice of Pre-AIA or AIA Status

 the foreign substances in the dust collecting chamber are suctionable by the suction flow through the opened opening to be discharged to the collecting part (See Fig. 12 showing foreign substances being suctioned).

-But does not explicitly disclose wherein based on the dust collecting chamber being seated on the seating portion with the opening closed by the door, the fixing member is pressed by the opening guide by the dust collecting chamber being seated.
+wherein based on the dust collecting chamber being seated on the seating portion with the opening closed by the door, the fixing member is pressed by the opening guide by the dust collecting chamber being seated and

-It would be obvious to one of ordinary skill in the art before the effective filling date of the invention to modify the opening guide and fixing member such that by seating the dust collecting chamber on the seating portion the fixing member is pressed open by the opening guide by the dust collecting chamber being seated.
+It would further be obvious to one of ordinary skill in the art before the effective filling date of the invention to modify the opening guide and fixing member such that by seating the dust collecting chamber on the seating portion the fixing member is pressed open by the opening guide by the dust collecting chamber being seated.
 As doing so would be a matter of providing a mechanical means to replace a manual activity which accomplished the same result not be sufficient to distinguish over the prior art (See MPEP 2144.04 III).

-Regarding Claim 30, Conrad as modified discloses all the limitations of claim 29 but does not explicitly disclose wherein the dust collecting chamber includes an elastic member configured to bias the door toward the opening of the body so that the door remains closed when the fixing member is pressed by the opening guide to release the door from being fixed to the body.
+Regarding Claim 30, Conrad as modified discloses all the limitations of claim 29 and in addition discloses wherein the dust collecting chamber includes an elastic member configured to bias the door toward the opening of the body so that the door remains closed when the fixing member is pressed by the opening guide to release the door from being fixed to the body (See Para [0223] of Gill cited above in the rejection of claim 29 discussing the use of a biasing mechanism such as a spring or otherwise elastic member being used to urge the pivot door towards a closed position).

 Regarding Claim 31, Conrad as modified discloses all the limitations of claim 29, and suggests but does not explicitly disclose,